Hop into 4K gaming with this $1,500 build.

 $1,500 is the perfect budget to build a high-end gaming PC with.
 It will allow you to get a powerful processor and graphics card combo that is capable of maxing out games at higher resolutions while maintaining a high enough average framerate to utilize a high refresh rate monitor.

-This build comes with a brand new AMD Ryzen 5 5600X CPU, an XFX Radeon RX 7900 XT GPU, 32GB of G.SKILL’s Flare X5 DDR5 RAM, a Samsung 990 Pro 1TB NVME SSD, and an XPG fully-modular 850W power supply.
+This build comes with a brand new AMD Ryzen 5 5600X CPU, an XFX Radeon RX 7900 XT GPU, 32GB of Silicon Power’s DDR5 RAM, a SABRENT 1TB NVME SSD, and a Thermaltake fully-modular 850W power supply.

-Check out the benchmarks below for a better idea of what this build is capable of.
+Check out the FAQ section below for a better idea of what this build is capable of.

 Overclocking & Cooling

-We’ve chosen the Phanteks P400A for this build as it is affordable, spacious enough to hold all of the parts in this build, has a mesh front panel for better airflow, and comes with three preinstalled RGB fans for excellent out-of-the-box cooling.
+We’ve chosen the Montech AIR 903 Max for this build as it is affordable, spacious enough to hold all of the parts in this build, has a mesh front panel for better airflow, and comes with four preinstalled 140mm fans (three of which are ARGB) for excellent out-of-the-box cooling.

 Overall, there really isn’t anything this $1,500 system can’t handle.
 It will pair well with a 1080P 360Hz display for competitve gamers and it will run games on higher resolution displays (like 1440P 240Hz monitors or 4K 144Hz monitors) great, too.